Find Trade Colleges

 The total student population at Evans Hairstyling College-Rexburg is 72, which includes 72 full-time undergraduates.
 The school has a student-to-faculty ratio of 8 to 1.

-Roughly 30% of students at Evans Hairstyling College-Rexburg take out loans to pay for college.
-The average amount of student loans is $5,414 a year.
+Approximately 30% of the students who attend this school take out loans.
+The typical student loan amount is $5,414 a year.
 The school reports a student loan default rate of 6.0% which is much lower than the average rate of 10.8%!

 Private for-profit Public vs. Private